Lmmp04/Lmmp04/README.md

 - 👀 I’m interested in Python, Html, CSS, and want to start to learn Javascript!
 - 🌱 I’m currently studying computer science in college and am looking to attain my associates degree for now.
 - 💞️ I’m looking to collaborate on any small projects for now or even make other like minded friends who are interested in collaborating together in the future.
-- 📫 How to reach me : Github.
+- 📫 How to reach me : Github / Gmail: leo.platti15@gmail.com

 <!---
 Lmmp04/Lmmp04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.